phalcon/documentation/docs/installation.md

 !!! info "NOTE"

-    The preferred method of installation is through [PECL][install-pecl].
+    The preferred method of installation is through [PIE][install-pie].

 !!! warning "WARNING"

-    To install phalcon with PECL you will need at least 4GB of RAM, otherwise the PECL build command will fail.
+    To install phalcon with PIE you will need at least 4GB of RAM, otherwise the PECL build command will fail.

 !!! warning "WARNING"

     For newer versions of Linux (for instance Debian 13) Phalcon might not compile.
 To resolve this issue you will need to issue the following command:
 ```
 export CFLAGS="-Wno-incompatible-pointer-types"
-sudo -E pecl install phalcon
+sudo -E pie install phalcon
 ```

 !!! warning "WARNING"